rachmadaniHaryono/tumblr_image_download_script/README.md

 ## Tumblr Image Download Script

 #### Description
-This is a fork of leyle's tumblr_imgs_download that allows for a list of blogs to be specified in a text file as well as command line options for toggling threading and other features.
+This is a fork of [leyle's tumblr_imgs_download](https://github.com/leyle/tumblr_imgs_download) for python3 that allows for a list of blogs to be specified in a text file as well as command line options for toggling threading and other features.
 It downloads all images posted or reblogged by the users specified in blogs.txt (or the specified file).

 #### Features
 - List Multiple Blogs in text file (no need to edit code)